Elizabeth Fry Page: Career

 Page was very involved in religious work of the Episcopal church.
 For seventeen years, in Nashville, she taught the adult Women's Bible class in Christ Church.
 She also taught a religious class for women in the Tennessee state prison.
 From 1925 to 1927, Page resided in Tampa, Florida.
 During part of that time, she served as religious educational secretary to Rev. Willis G. Clark, St. Andrew's Episcopal Church.
 From 1929 to 1935, she resided in Canyon, Texas, serving as Episcopal student counselor at the West Texas State Teachers College (now West Texas A&M University) and resident hostess at the Episcopal Diocese of Texas' "Little House of Fellowship".
-In 1931, along with 6,000 others, she attended the General Convention of the Episcopal Church at Denver, Colorado, as a representative of four organizations: the Daughters of the King (District of North Texas), the West Texas State Teachers College, the United Thank Offering, and the Woman's Auxilliary.
+In 1931, along with 6,000 others, she attended the General Convention of the Episcopal Church at Denver, Colorado, as a representative of four organizations: the Daughters of the King (District of North Texas), the West Texas State Teachers College, the United Thank Offering, and the Woman's Auxiliary.

 Page was a member of the D.A.R., U.D.C., Nashville Centennial Club, Nashville Story Tellers' League and the Southern Writers' League, as well as a sustaining member of the Nashville YWCA.
 She was the organizer and served as president of the Nashville Metaphysical Club.
 Page favored woman suffrage, and was a charter member of the Nashville Equal Suffrage League.